cjlawson02/ntcore-ts-client/README.md

 NetworkTables.getInstanceByTeam(team: number, port = 5810)
 ```

 > This creates the instance using the team number.
-Connects to `roborio-frc-<team>.local`
+Connects to `roborio-<team>-frc.local`

 ### With URI